 This name would seem to have been derived from Galadriel in The Lord of the Rings.
 The other element in the name is perhaps the English word lyre.

-There can be little doubt the name of this deity is the Iberian first name, famously used by Victor Hugo.
-However, it is likely that it came to be used in this context because of another literary source: Tolkien used it of hobbits (eg Esmaralda Brandybuck).
+There can be little doubt the name of this deity is the Iberian first name.
+Although the name was famously used by Victor Hugo, it is likely that it came to be used in this context because of different literary source: Tolkien used it of hobbits (eg Esmaralda Brandybuck).

 It is clear that for the most part the deities above are pastiches of historical deities, especially classical and Celtic ones.
 That is very much in keeping with the pseudo-historical feel of the Warhammer setting, and very probably made the setting more accessible to its audience.

 One question I have never seen discussed is who was behind these deities (with the exception of Sigmar).
 Graeme Davis has commented before that he worked extensively on the religion section of the WFRP1 rulebook, but that does not necessarily mean that he was the originator of the gods and goddesses it contains.
 They do, though, bear some of the hallmarks of his work: allusions to historical mythology, especially Celtic, and Latin-inspired names.
 And most of these deities did not appear in print until WFRP1.
 Yet the god Taal appeared in the Spring 1986 Citadel Journal.
 That is close to the time Davis joined GW, but it might mean Taal existed before Davis worked on this material.